 Note also that these laws make it a crime to sell or give tear gas to a minor.3

-A tear gas weapon is any cartridge or bomb, that upon explosion, releases tear gas.4
+A tear gas weapon is any cartridge or bomb that, upon explosion, releases tear gas.4

-2. How can I contest the charges?
+2. How can I fight the charges?

 - you acted purely in self-defense.